Turning a Picture into a 3D Model: Convert Photos to 3D

 When you are walking down the street and you see an amazing squirrel crossing your path, have you ever thought to yourself “how can I 3D Print it”?
 Well, I have some good news for you; if you have a picture of it then you can turn it into a 3D model and 3D print it!

 In this article, you will find an overview of different solutions to answer your question “how can I convert my picture into a 3D model ?”.
-With any of these solutions, you have to keep in mind that to get the results are highly dependent on the source footage.
+With any of these solutions, you have to keep in mind that results are highly dependent on the source footage.
 That’s why there is no one-fit-for-all solution.
-Based on our experience and the thousands of 3D prints that we have done we selected the best solutions depending on your expectation and give you some practical advice to realise the most efficient shooting.
+Based on our experience and the thousands of 3D prints that we have done we selected the best solutions depending on your expectation and give you some practical advice to create the most efficient shooting.
+From the shooting to the final choice of the 3D printing materials, you can do all the process on your own.
+Don’t be scared, if you really don’t know how to use a 3D modeling software, you can get a little help from a designer.
+You’ll see that 3D printers can give life to your best images.
+You can create any avatar or model that you want with the 3D printing technology.
 We split the solutions on the number of images that you have already taken to generate your 3D model.